PANAS Scale Test

 Nevertheless, the PANAS Scale is focused on self-reporting, which sometimes makes it difficult to accurately assess a person’s state of mind.
 Human beings are subjective and can underestimate or overestimate their own mood.

-PANAS Scale Terms
+PANAS Scale Terms and items

 The PANAS Scale has now become a standardised way of measuring changes in mood.
 The test comprises 20 terms, with ten focusing on a positive emotion and the other ten focusing on a negative emotion.
 Initially, the test comprised 60 terms, but after several testing and elimination rounds, 20 balanced concepts remained.